Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We were paddling into a headwind when we left camp this morning but for most of the day, we had ideal conditions.
 For the last couple of hours on Knife we had quartering winds on the stern, which was tough.
-Even so, we made great time, making over 5 mph for short bursts.
+Even so, we made great time, doing over 5 mph for short bursts.

 Our first portage of the day was from Carp to Melon.
 It was busy&mdash;one couple and two groups of guys.
 The couple seemed to have their house in order and passed us without making an impression.
-But both groups of guys were carrying a menagerie of gear: packs, duffels, boxes, and everyone had both hands full of rods, paddles, and other gear.
+But both groups of guys were carrying a menagerie of gear: packs, duffels, boxes, with both hands full of rods, paddles, and other gear.
 Though I always want to tighten up how we portage, when I see groups like them, I can't help but to think we're actually pretty good at it.

-On another of the Knife river portage, we met a couple and their seven-year-old and five-year-old girls.
+On another of the Knife river portages, we met a couple, and their seven-year-old and five-year-old girls.
 Mom told us that both daughters were experienced voyageurs and were both &ldquo;portage queens&rdquo;.
 The older had made her first canoe trip at age 3 on Seagull Lake and said that she remembered how fun it was to portage to Alpine for a picnic.
 The younger raised her arms and yelled &ldquo;Yay!&rdquo; whenever mom or dad said &ldquo;portage queen&rdquo;.

 Around 12:40, we stopped for lunch on the west campsite on Robbins Island.
 It's so lovely that we took an extra 15 or 20 minute rest.